santipabWannakiri/spring-boot-otel-context-propagation/README.md

 }'
  ```

-* Call Cart service to check the product ID 1 to see if the quantity is deducted.
+* Call Cart service to check if the quantity for Product ID 1 is deducted:
  ```curl
 curl -X 'GET' \
   'http://localhost:8081/api/product/1' \
   -H 'accept: */*'
  ```

-* Navigate to Jaeger Dashboard
+* Navigate to Jaeger Dashboard:
  ```url
 http://localhost:16686/search
  ```
 * On the service menu, select 'order-service'.
-* Click 'Find Traces'
+* Click 'Find Traces'.
-* You should see the trace name, like 'order-service: POST /api/cart' then click it.
+* View the trace name, such as 'order-service: POST /api/cart', and click it.
-* You're going to see the graphic below to show the overall function that transactions pass through between Cart Service and Product Service.
+* Explore the graphic representation of the transactions between Cart Service and Product Service.
-* Moreover, you will see the trace ID, and you can use the trace ID fill-in search bar as well to view this visualization.
+* Note the trace ID, which can be used in the search bar for further visualization.
 <p align="center">
   <img src="images/ex-jaeger-traces.png" alt="image description" width="800" height="400">
 </p>